 Every parent wants a well rested baby.
 Babies who get enough sleep are happier….and have parents who are happier, too.
 After all, if baby isn’t sleeping, neither are Mom and Dad.

 But many parents don’t know this one simple secret trick to having a baby who sleeps better at night.

 What is it, you ask?
 Babies who nap well during the day will sleep well during the night.
 We’ve all heard people say things like, “Better not let them nap too much if you want sleep tonight”…but maybe we need to re-think that!

-Babies who take good naps will sleep better overnight.
-It may sound counterintuitive, but we promise it’s true.
+Babies who take good naps will actually sleep better overnight (and babies who take good naps have parents who get more sleep at night, too!).
 Keeping a baby up longer during the day will not tire them out for a good night’s rest.
 In fact, one of the most important factors in sleeping through the night is a well-rested baby.

 What Happens When a Baby is Sleep Deprived?

 To understand why this is true, let’s take a look at what happens when a baby is not well rested.
 Have you ever stayed up later than usual and experienced a second wind?
 That surge of energy is from the stress hormones, cortisol and adrenaline.
 Your body produces them because it senses that something is wrong.
 You did not go to sleep when your body clock said it was time.

 This is what happens to a baby who misses the right time to go down for a nap.
 The difference is that it’s much harder for a baby to handle.
 His body experiences stress and the increased energy makes it even more difficult for him to fall asleep.